×

 Ilocano vs Tibetan Difficulty

 The Ilocano vs Tibetan difficulty level basically depends on the number of Ilocano Alphabets and Tibetan Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Ilocano and Tibetan are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Ilocano and Tibetan, which language is harder to learn?
-Time required to learn Ilocano is Not Available while to learn Tibetan time required is 24 weeks.
+Time required to learn Ilocano is 44 weeks while to learn Tibetan time required is 24 weeks.